-As such, "[t]he adequacy of class notice is measured by reasonableness," and "[t]he notice must provide the class members with information reasonably necessary to make a decision whether to remain a class member and be bound by the final judgment or opt out of the action."
+and "[t]he notice must provide the class members with information reasonably necessary to make a decision whether to remain a class member and be bound by the final judgment or opt out of the action."
 Roundtree v.
 Bush Ross, P.A., No. 14-357, 2015 WL 5559461, at 1 (M.D.
 Fla.
 Sept.
 18, 2015) (quoting Faught v.
 Am.
 Home Shield Corp., 668 F.3d 1233, 1239 (11th Cir.
 2011)).

-Here, the parties agreed to a robust notice program,9 to be administered by a well-regarded third-party claims administrator-KCC-with significant experience in the administration of TCPA class actions.
-As such, the parties' notice plan complies with Rule 23 and due process because it informs class members of: (1) the nature of the action; (2) the essential terms of the settlement, including the definition of the class and claims asserted; (3) the binding effect of a judgment if the class member does not request exclusion; (4) the process to object to, or to be excluded from, the class, including the time and method for objecting or requesting exclusion and that class members may make an appearance through counsel; (5) information regarding class counsel's request for an award of attorneys' fees and expenses; (6) the procedure for submitting claims to receive settlement benefits; and (7) how to make inquiries and obtain additional information.
+Here, the parties agreed to a robust notice program involving direct mail notice to class members, a dedicated settlement website and toll-free telephone number, and a press release and targeted internet notice campaign, see Exhibit 2, to be administered by a well-regarded third-party claims administrator- KCC Class Action Services, LLC ("KCC") -which has significant experience in the administration of TCPA class actions.
+As such, the parties' notice plan complies with Rule 23 and due process because, inter alia, it informs class members of: (1) the nature of the action; (2) the essential terms of the settlement, including the definition of the class and claims asserted; (3) the binding effect of a judgment if the class member does not request exclusion; (4) the process to object to, or to be excluded from, the class, including the time and method for objecting or requesting exclusion and that class members may make an appearance through counsel; (5) information regarding class counsel's request for an award of attorneys' fees and expenses; (6) the procedure for submitting claims to receive settlement benefits;

+and (7) how to make inquiries and obtain additional information.
 Fed.
 R. Civ.
 P. 23(c)(2)(B); Roundtree, 2015 WL 5559461, at 1 ("The class notice provides reasonably adequate information about the nature of the action and the class settlement, and provides sufficient details for class members to determine whether to remain in the class or opt out.
 Accordingly, the form and content of the class notice are approved.").